Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Invalidity of M ller's theorem

-In this section, M\o ller's theorem is proved to be flawed; based on Theorem 1, a counterexample is given.
-A corrected version of M\o ller's theorem is provided, with a detailed elucidation given of why the corrected M\o ller's theorem only defines a trivial zero four-vector for an EM stress-energy tensor. \\
+In this section, (i) M\o ller's theorem is proved to be incorrect; (ii) based on Theorem 1, a counterexample of M\o ller's theorem is given; and (iii) a corrected version of M\o ller's theorem is provided, with a detailed elucidation given of why the corrected M\o ller's theorem only defines a trivial zero four-vector for EM stress--energy tensor. \\